Respiratory rate

 The respiratory rate is the rate at which breathing occurs; it is set and controlled by the respiratory center of the brain.
 A person's respiratory rate is usually measured in breaths per minute.

 Measurement

-The respiratory rate in humans is measured by counting the number of breaths for one minute through counting how many times the chest rises.
+The respiratory rate in humans is measured by counting the number of breaths occur in a given amount of time through counting how many times the chest rises.
 A fibre-optic breath rate sensor can be used for monitoring patients during a magnetic resonance imaging scan.
 Respiration rates may increase with fever, illness, or other medical conditions.